Senators call for federal investigation of hydroxychloroquine use in nursing homes

 Previously, Pennsylvania officials told The Post that medical providers at nursing homes did not need permission to administer hydroxychloroquine.

-“Each nursing home has their own staff of doctors and medical professionals who use their clinical judgment to determine what the best form of treatment is for those who are dealing with any disease, including COVID-19," Pennsylvania Department of Health spokesperson Nate Wardle wrote in an email in June
+“Each nursing home has their own staff of doctors and medical professionals who use their clinical judgment to determine what the best form of treatment is for those who are dealing with any disease, including covid-19,” Pennsylvania Department of Health spokesperson Nate Wardle wrote in an email in June.

 A state inspection that month at the Medicare-certified Southeastern Veterans’ Center made no mention of hydroxychloroquine use but cited the home for failing to manage sick patients, conduct contact tracing or protect residents from “cross-contamination, infection, virus[es] and disease.”